 The writers chiefly discuss various places in the United States and in Europe, as those were areas where the historical data is abundant, but the haze in the stratosphere went everywhere.
 Crops were greatly diminished if not destroyed entirely, and as the quote above mentions, there was great fear of famine ahead.
 Realistically, too… later in the summer and into the winter and the next year, what wheat, corn, barley, rye, and other crops that could be found were usually of poor quality and very expensive.
 Oats came through a bit better, and many a family survived due to oats.

 Poor people 200 years ago were living on the brink anyway, and indeed many thousands did starve or die of diseases that their weakened bodies couldn’t fight off.
-The book goes into plenty of detail on that and also on the effects on history.
+The book goes into that and also on the effects on history.
 Thousands of people emigrated from New England to Ohio, Indiana, and other places in what we now call the Midwest but what was then called the West.
 Governments responded to the plight of the poor in a variety of ways in different countries.
 Most of the responses do not speak of human kindness.
 But it’s all part of history.
 If you want to find out more without reading a whole book, see the Wikipedia article on the year without a summer.

 I got this book out of my public library and I didn’t expect it to be as compelling as it was.
 At first, it wasn’t but as the impending famine became more evident, I was gripped.
 I was relieved that some regions were not as bad as others.

 I was reminded of a book that I read as a teenager and enjoyed sharing with people when I was a librarian.
 Here I Stay, by Elizabeth Coatsworth, is a novel that reads like a true story, about the decision a young woman makes in 1816 or 1817.
 A good read!